Data Synchronization

 option.

-can be used to synchronize file permissions.
+option to synchronize file permissions.

 Copy symbolic links